gmsong06/icssociety.com/content/_index.md

 {{< columns >}}
 ## 2022 - 2023 members application: cyber security topics

-The _ICSS_ is opening for applicants on November 1st, 2022.
+The _ICSS_ deadline for new applicants was October 21st, 2022.
+Late applicants may not receive full consideration, unless referred by a partner organization.

 <--->